 On July 31, 1804, English artist and printer George Baxter was born.
 Baxter is credited with the invention of commercially viable colour printing.
-Though colour printing had been developed in China centuries before, it was not commercially viable.
-Baxter used wood and metal colour blocks in conjunction with steel key plates and using oil inks.
+Though color printing had been developed in China centuries before, it was not commercially viable.
+Baxter used wood and metal color blocks in conjunction with steel key plates and using oil inks.

 George Baxter – First Colour Prints

 George Baxter was born in 1804 in Lewes, Sussex, the second son of John Baxter (1781–1858), printer and publisher at Lewes, who issued the popular illustrated “Baxter” Bible.
 At 20 Baxter was illustrating books printed by his father; at 23 Baxter moved to London to be apprenticed to Samuel Williams, a wood engraver.
 In 1827 Baxter set up business on his own and married Mary Harrild, daughter of Robert Harrild, a printing engineer and a friend of Baxter’s father.
 Baxter now began to experiment with his own methods of color printing – his first known color print, Butterflies, was published in 1829.
 Baxter’s experiments first bore commercial fruit in 1834, with two small vignettes published in Mudie’s “British Birds“.